flexbitz/TaskPaper-Atom-One-Dark/README.md

 A dark theme for [TaskPaper 3](http://taskpaper.com) heavily inspired on (stolen from) [Atom One Dark Syntax](https://github.com/atom/one-dark-syntax).
 A few more details can be found in the [forum](http://support.hogbaysoftware.com/t/theme-dark-theme-based-on-atom-one-dark-syntax/1297).

+**Note** While this theme works just fine with the current version of TaskPaper 3, I'd recommend you check out @jasonshanks's [version](https://github.com/jasonshanks/TaskPaper-Atom-One-Dark).
+He's taken up the mantle of keeping this updated and doing a far better job than me.

 ![](https://raw.githubusercontent.com/pslobo/TaskPaper-Atom-One-Dark/master/Preview.png)

 ## Features